-10.1.1 Compliance With Informed Consent Regulations (US 21 Code of Federal Regulations [CFR] Part 50) and Relevant Country Regulations
+10.1.1 Compliance with Informed Consent Regulations (US 21 CFR Part 50) and Relevant Country Regulations

 Written informed consent is to be obtained from each patient prior to any study-related activities or procedures in the study, and/or from the patient's legally authorized representative.
+If the patient is under the legal age of consent, the consent form must be signed by the legally authorized representative in accordance with the relevant country and local regulatory requirements.